Ulises-ICM-UPC/UCalib/README.md

 | Image size | `nc`, `nr` | _pixel_ |
 | Calibration error | `errorT`| _pixel_ |

-The different calibration files `*cal.txt` differ only in the angles of the camera orientation  (`ph`, `sg`, `ta`) and the calibration error (`errorT`).
+The different calibration files `<basisImage>cal.txt` differ only in the angles of the camera orientation  (`ph`, `sg`, `ta`) and the calibration error (`errorT`).
 A `<basisImage>cal0.txt` file with the initial calibration parameters for each image of the basis will also have been generated.

 ## Automatic image calibration

 In this second step, each of the images in the folder **`images`** will be automatically calibrated.
 Set the folder path where images to calibrate automatically are stored.
 To facilitate the verification of the calibration of each image, images showing the reprojection of the GCPs and the horizon line can be generated.
 Set parameter `verbosePlot = True`, and to `False` otherwise.
-Images(`<images>cal_check.png`) will be placed on a **`TMP`** folder.
+Images (`<images>cal_check.png`) will be placed on a **`TMP`** folder.

 ```python